-Lumenis is a London-based theatre company, founded in 2006 by international practitioners who were interested in producing new and existing text-based plays as well as non-text based work by emerging artists.
-We produce theatre that is provocative and controversial, which calls for a fearless company willing to take creative risks.
+Lumenis Theatre Company, founded in 2006 in London, UK by international practitioners has produced many shows in London, China and Singapore: new and existing text-based plays as well as non-text based work by emerging artists with a particular focus on multiculturalism and cultural integration.
+They produce theatre that is provocative and controversial, which calls for a fearless company willing to take creative risks.
+After serval years in Singapore and Asia Lumenis is now based in Colchester and intends to work with East-Anglia based theatres as well as seeking strong bonds with theatres in all regions of the UK

 Creative Director and Founder

-Credits: Old Bags at the New Wimbledon Studio; Attempts on a Missing Chair (Old Red Lion, Camden People’s theatre) Wrong Sleep (Cock Tavern Theatre; Etcettera Theatre).
+Credits: Magical Chairs at Southwark Playhouse and at People’s Theatre as part of the Beijing International Fringe Festival (2011); Old Bags at the New Wimbledon Studio; Attempts on a Missing Chair (Old Red Lion, Camden People’s theatre) Wrong Sleep (Cock Tavern Theatre; Etcettera Theatre), Cavemen (Blue Elephant Theatre)

 Producer and Founder

+David is one of Lumenis founding members.
 David lived in Australia, Germany, Sweden and Italy and travelled across the continents.
 After studying Economics and Law, David has been a Legal adviser and Manager for several organisations in Germany.
-Now back in the UK where he was born, he lives in Hertfordshire and works in Social Research.

-He started to grow a passion for theatre visiting both big productions and several fringe venues all around Germany, which was sealed after seeing an epic performance of Goethe’s Faust with Klaus Maria Brandauer as Mefisto.
+He started to grow a passion for theatre visiting both big productions and several fringe venues all around Germany, which was sealed after seeing an epic performance of Goethe’s Faust (from Peter Stein) with Bruno Glans with Klaus Maria Brandauer as Mefisto.

 Theatre Director and Lumenis Director in Residence